 Champhai District, Mizoram

-Champhai District is an administrative district in the state of Mizoram, India.
-It is situated about 190 km from Aizawl, the state capital of Mizoram.
-The district headquarters is located at Champhai.
-Mizo is the main language spoken in the district.
-The district covers a total geographical area of 3,185 km², including 3,105.00 km² of rural area and 80.00 km² of urban area.
+Champhai is an administrative district in Mizoram, India.
+The district is located about 190 km from Aizawl, the capital of Mizoram.
+Its administrative headquarters is in Champhai.
+Mizo is the major language spoken in the district.
+The district covers a total area of 3,185 km², including 3,105.00 km² of rural area and 80.00 km² of urban area.

 List of Subdivisions in Champhai District